Covalent solids- types, formation, properties, crystal structure and uses

 - The high melting and boiling points contribute to the stability of covalent solids.

-- Allows them to maintain a solid state even when subjected to higher temperatures.
+- It allows them to maintain a solid state even when subjected to higher temperatures.

 - Covalent solids find applications in the production of advanced materials.

-- Their unique properties are valuable in industries such as organic chemistry and materials science.
+- Their unique properties are valuable in organic chemistry and materials science industries.

 Crystal Lattices in covalent solids